nowittynamesleft/meta-nca/README.md

 ### Including Activations
 We also extend the perception vector to include activations of neurons for updating the network using individual data samples.
-This gives the local rule network an actual dependence on the input data beyond optimizing the loss during training.
+This is necessary to give the local rule network an actual dependence on the input data beyond optimizing the loss during training.

 ### Local Rule Network Outputs:
 The output of the local rule network